 8.80.060 - General standards for rebuilding on fire-damaged properties.

-A.  The development regulations, permitted uses and conditionally permitted uses for any fire-damaged property shall be the development regulations, permitted uses and conditionally permitted uses of the zoning district in which the property is located.
+A.  Except as provided herein, the development regulations, permitted uses and conditionally permitted uses for any fire-damaged property shall be the development regulations, permitted uses and conditionally permitted uses of the zoning district in which the property is located.

 B.  The requirement for a twenty-eight-foot road setback from the centerline of private roads, as specified in Section 18.112.100 (Private Roads), shall be waived for any fire-damaged property.